lives-group/terminating-expansion/lang-spec.md

 1. Does it need to have two different classes for functions?
    - How can we call a total function inside a total function?
-      * Probably we can just expand them normally passing the current recursion counter.
+      * Probably we can just expand them normally passing the current recursion counter. (maycon) But this can grow exponentially large, as I informally show in the draft.
    - Can we call an unrestricted function inside a total one?
       * (maycon) if unrestricted functions only call total ones, they cannot call themselves, thus they cannot be recursive.
 But they would be trivially terminating, so  *a priori* it is no problem to call them inside total functions.
 If we allow unrestricted functions to call unrestricted ones, we would be allowing unlimited recursion, and would be turing complete (undesirable).
-So I think we should not have two classes for functions.
+But thinking more deeply, if we allow total functions to call unrestricted functions, we would get to define mutually recursive functions between total and unrestricted.
+See the example below.
+Given all this, I think we should not have two classes for functions.

+      ```
+      def f = lambda x . g[x]
+      total g = lambda x . f x
+      ```
+      With this example, we shouldn’t allow unrestricted calls inside total functions.
+But I also don’t see how we could typecheck and guarantee `g` to be total if it has a call to a unchecked function (`f`).

 Maycon’s Draft
 ===